stanford-futuredata/Willump/BENCHMARKS.md

 and the dataset for Instant is [here](https://www.kaggle.com/c/instant-gratification/data) and files go in the instant_gratification folder.

+Note that Toxic, Product, Music, and Instant use smaller datasets and less complex models and so each run in last than half an hour.
+Credit, Price, and Purchase use larger datasets and more complex models and so take multiple hours each to run.

 Note that some benchmarks load data into and then query data from a remote Redis server.

 We will now describe how to reproduce each of the benchmarks.